novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 ‘It wasn’t favoritism but rather guilt for not being able to be with her as much compared to his other children.’

-Unlike her siblings, during Kim Ah-young’s childhood, Kim Sung-moo couldn’t pay much attention to her due to intense succession battles.
+Unlike her siblings, during Kim Ah-young’s childhood, Kim Sung-moo couldn’t pay much attention to her due to his own intense succession battles.

 She had undoubtedly been his aching finger since then, and her marriage to a bodyguard and subsequent divorce must have made her an even more painful memory.

 ‘Thinking about it makes me feel sorry for Ah-young.’

-It was a long thought, but it was just a fleeting moment.

 When the thought ended, he resolved to treat her well.